HydroBoatStudios/BlockPets-1/README.md

 ### Feedback
 We'd like to keep our issue tracker as clean as possible, so please take the following in consideration when opening a new issue in the issue tracker:
-- If you have an issue with the plugin, check if the issue exists in the Issue tracker, and report it if not.
+- If you have an issue with the plugin, check if the issue exists in the Issue tracker, and report it if not
-- If you'd like support or have a question about the plugin, please click the Gitter button under the title.
-- If you have a great idea for a new feature or enhancement, please create a new issue in the Issue tracker.
-- If you just want to have a talk, please click the Gitter button below the title.

-### Wiki
-Please refer to [BlockPets' wiki](https://github.com/BlockHorizons/BlockPets/wiki) for help with features, translations, commands and permissions.